HarvardMapCollection/tutorials-share/content/posts/Voulgaris/index.md

 ### Map 3: at-risk structures

-{{< figure src="media//4.png" caption="_The final map shows all of the datasets, and includes structures that are at risk, given the flood zones._" alt="The final map shows all of the datasets, and includes structures that are at risk, given the flood zones.">}}
+{{< figure src="media//4.png" alt="The final map shows all of the datasets, and includes structures that are at risk, given the flood zones.">}}
+<figcaption>The final map shows all of the datasets, and includes structures that are at risk, given the flood zones.</figcaption>

 ## Resources